 You need a motorcycle endorsement on your regular Class R driver's license to operate scooters and mopeds, too.

-You don't need a special license or endorsement to operate an all-terrain vehicle (ATV) in Mississippi; however, if you plan to operate an ATV on property other than your own, it's best to contact your local driver license location or law enforcement agency for details about age requirements.
+You don't need a special license or endorsement to operate an all-terrain vehicle (ATV) in Mississippi.
+However, if you plan to operate an ATV on property other than your own, it's best to contact your local driver's license office or law enforcement agency for details about age requirements.

 Need to know about ATV titles and registration?
-Check out Other Types of Vehicles.
+Check out our Special Vehicles in Mississippi page.